ska-sa/katgpucbf/misc/fgpu/README.md

 ## Other TODOs

+Apart from this list, there are TODO comments all over the code.

 - Get rid of the print statements and provide a better monitoring interface.
 - The frontend processing tends to be run in two pieces on each chunk.
 - Use fixed seeds in unit tests.